- Using a VPN is an excellent way of keeping your online privacy safe if you use it right.

 All things considered, there are several ways to ensure that all of your network traffic stays inside your private VPN tunnel.
 Depending on your setup, you can tackle the issue in various ways.

-Launch the PIA desktop client.
+After purchasing PIA, launch the desktop client for Windows 10.
 Click the ⋮ button and select Settings from the menu.
 Go to the Privacy section and make sure that the VPN Killswitch feature is set to Auto or Always.

 We recommend you PIA, as it is an excellent VPN service and fared great in all of our tests, security– and speed-wise.
-We’ve also handpicked 6 of the best VPNs you can use on Windows 10 for you to pick from.
+We’ve also handpicked the best VPNs for Windows 10.